ANHBadmin/anhbsite/content/practice_list.md

 ---
-PLEASE NOTE: If you are asked to prove you are not a bot, check that you are signed-in to your Google account before using the Youtube links below.
+PLEASE NOTE: If you are asked to prove you are not a bot, check that you are signed-in to your Google account before using the Youtube links above.
-If the problem persists, turn off your VPN temporarily.
+If the problem persists, turning off your VPN temporarily may help.